ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The POST request is formatted as the analogous Client-to-AS request in the OSCORE profile of ACE (see {{Section 3.1 of RFC9203}}), with the following additional parameters that MUST be included in the payload.

 * 'context_id', defined in {{context_id}} of this document.
-This parameter specifies the GID, i.e., the ID Context of an OSCORE group that includes as members both the client and the RS(s) in the audience for which the access token is asked to be issued.
+This parameter specifies the Gid, i.e., the ID Context of an OSCORE group that includes as members both the client and the RS(s) in the audience for which the access token is asked to be issued.
 In particular, the client wishes to communicate with the RS(s) in that audience using the Group OSCORE Security Context associated with that OSCORE group.

 * 'salt_input', defined in {{salt_input}} of this document.
-This parameter includes the Sender ID that the client has in the OSCORE group whose GID is specified in the 'context_id' parameter above.
+This parameter includes the Sender ID that the client has in the OSCORE group whose Gid is specified in the 'context_id' parameter above.

 * 'req_cnf', defined in {{Section 3.1 of RFC9201}}.
-This parameter follows the syntax from {{Section 3.1 of RFC8747}} and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
+This parameter follows the syntax from {{Section 3.1 of RFC8747}}, and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
 The public key included in the authentication credential will be used as the PoP key bound to the access token.

   At the time of writing this specification, acceptable formats of authentication credentials in Group OSCORE are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.